MilaNLProc/contextualized-topic-models/README.rst

 Other Variants
 --------------

-We have developed two extensions to CTM, one that support supervision and another one that uses a weight on the KL loss to generate disentangled representations.
+We have developed two extensions to CTM, one that supports supervision and another one that uses a weight on the KL loss to generate disentangled representations.

 SuperCTM